 The PREA Compliance Manager confirmed that an intersex or transgender inmate's views of their own safety would be given serious consideration.
 The screening staff members agreed with the PCM's assertion.
-There were no transgender inmates at FLCI at this time.
+Inmate interviews confirmed this.

-\115.42 (f) Transgender and intersex inmates shall be given the opportunity to shower separately from other inmates.
+115.42 (f) Transgender and intersex inmates shall be given the opportunity to shower separately from other inmates.

 The agency has adopted policy that complies with this standard.
-Executive Directive #72, Section XIII, E states, "Transgender and intersex offenders shall be given the opportunity to shower separately from other offenders."
+Executive Directive #72,

+Section XIII, E states, "Transgender and intersex offenders shall be given the opportunity to shower separately from other offenders."

-There are currently no transgender or intersex inmates at FLCI, but the PREA Compliance Manager was aware of this requirement and stated that the proper arrangements would be made.
+There are currently five transgender or intersex inmates at DCI, the PREA Compliance Manager was aware of this requirement and stated that the proper arrangements are made.
+This was confirmed during the interviews with inmates.
+Most of the facility has individual showers.

-\115.42 (g) The agency shall not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting such inmates.
+115.42 (g) The agency shall not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting such inmates.